lambdaisland/funnel/README.md

 browser tab to connect back.
 There is no way to query for existing runtimes and connect to them, we can only spawn a new one, and wait for it to call back.

+Funnel provides persistence and discoverability.
+It keeps connections to long lived processes (like a browser), so that short-lived processes (like a test runner) can discover and interact with them.

-Funnel forms a bridge between developer tooling and JavaScript runtimes.
+In this way Funnel forms a bridge between developer tooling and JavaScript runtimes.
 It keeps persistent connections to runtimes so individual tools don't have to.
 This is particularly relevant when the tool's process lifetime is shorter than the lifetime of the JavaScript runtime.

 To make that concrete, a test runner invoked multiple times from the command line can run commands in the same pre-existing browser tab.

+Funnel accepts websocket connections on the endpoint `ws://localhost:44220`, and optionally `wss://localhost:44221`.
+Any messages it receives are forwarded to other clients based on active subscriptions (set up by the receiver), or based on a broadcast command inside the message (added by the sender).

 ## Installation